-- Software for Sale – Software developed for sale as a stand-alone or integrated product, typically by independent software vendors (ISVs)
+- Software for sale – Software developed for sale as a stand-alone or integrated product, typically by independent software vendors (ISVs)

-Capitalization vs. Expense Criteria
+Capitalization versus Expense Criteria

 - The product has achieved technical feasibility

-- Management is confident that the product will be successfully developed and delivered
+- Management has provided written approval to fund the development effort, committed the people and resources to the development, and is confident that the product will be successfully developed and delivered

 Capitalization Triggers in Waterfall Development

 Historically, capitalization was applied in the context of a waterfall or phase-gate development process.
 Waterfall development had a well-defined up-front phase, during which requirements were developed, the design was produced, and feasibility was established.
 For those projects that received further approval, the requirements and design milestones often served as phase gates for starting capitalization, as shown in Figure 2.